TFQA Logo

 u:

-In the 3rd line, for yourdatafolder substitute the path--using SHORT FILE NAMES--to the folder on your hard drive containing the data you want to analyze.
-(You don't need to know this but if you want to understand more see the Wikpedia article about short file names).
-Now, this gets a little geeky but is not really hard.
-The short file name can have no spaces or special characters and each part of the path can have no more than 8 characters followed by an optional period and 3 character extension.
-The longer files names that are used in all the more recent versions of windows all have short file name equivalents.
-What you need to do is figure out the short file name associated with the folder that has your data files.
+In the second line, for TFQAprogramfolder substitute the path--using SHORT FILE NAMES--for the folder in which the TFQA programs were saved e.g., c:\progra~1\tfqa might be used for c:\program files.
+In the 3rd line, for yourdatafolder substitute the path--again using SHORT FILE NAMES--to the folder on your hard drive containing the data you want to analyze.
+(You don't need to know this but if you want to understand more see the Wikpedia article about short file names) or search Google for something like "find short path for Windows folder".
+Now, this gets a little geeky.
+The short file name can have no spaces or special characters and each part of the path can have no more than 8 characters followed by an optional period and no more than 3 character extension.
+The longer files names that are used in all the more recent versions of Windows all have short file name equivalents.
+What you need to do is figure out the short file name path associated with the folder that has your data files.

 c:\My Documents\Course\Intrasite>command